-Carolyn is a freelance journalist and author based in Brooklyn.
-For six years, she worked at the Huffington Post as a senior writing covering psychology, neuroscience and human behavior.
-Her writing has also appeared in Scientific American, TIME, Harvard Business Review, Tricycle: The Buddhist Review, The New Republic, Quartz, Outside Magazine, Yoga Journal and other publications, and she's discussed her work at live events including TEDx, Talks@Google, Harvard Public Health Forum and Consciousness Hacking NYC, as well as on national media including MSNBC, The TODAY Show and NPR.
+Carolyn is a freelance writer and author based in Brooklyn.
+Her writing has appeared in Scientific American, Tricycle: The Buddhist Review, TIME, Harvard Business Review, The New Republic, Quartz, Outside Magazine, Yoga Journal and The Huffington Post, where she worked for six years as a Senior Writer covering health, science and spirituality.
+She has discussed her work at live events including TEDx, Talks@Google, Harvard Public Health Forum and Consciousness Hacking NYC, as well as on MSNBC, The TODAY Show, The History Channel and NPR.

-With psychologist Scott Barry Kaufman, she recently co-authored Wired to Create: Unravelling the Mysteries of the Creative Mind (Penguin Random House, 2015).
-The book was translated into 10 foreign languages and earned praise from publications including Publisher's Weekly, Kirkus Reviews and The New York Times, which called Wired to Create a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."
-Carolyn also earned research credits for her contributions to Arianna Huffington's popular books The Sleep Revolution and Thrive (#1 New York Times bestseller), and she recently wrote the foreword to a new edition of The Meditations by Marcus Aurelius (Clydesdale Classics, 2017)
+She is the co-author, with psychologist Scott Barry Kaufman, of Wired to Create: Unravelling the Mysteries of the Creative Mind (Penguin/Perigee, 2015).
+The book has been translated into 10 foreign languages and earned praise from Publisher's Weekly, Kirkus Reviews and The New York Times, which called Wired to Create a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."
+Carolyn also earned research credits for her contributions to Arianna Huffington's The Sleep Revolution and Thrive (#1 New York Times bestseller).
+Most recently, she penned the foreword to a new edition of the classic work of Stoic philosophy, The Meditations by Marcus Aurelius (Clydesdale Classics, 2017).

-A graduate of McGill University in Montreal, she is currently work on her second book, to be published by Penguin Random House in 2018.
+A graduate of McGill University in Montreal, she is currently working on her second book, to be published by Penguin Random House in 2018.